Last updated on

 - Deutsch-Lernen.com offers free German lessons and grammar exercises for beginners and more advanced students as well as online tests for assessing a learner’s skill level.
 For instructions, readers can choose between an English and a German version of the website.
 Those who also want to improve their writing skills will find many useful tips on correct spelling of German words in the orthography section.

-- Langsam gesprochene Nachrichten or slowly spoken news in English (B2-C1) is a great way of expanding your vocabulary.
-Full transcript is available underneath each video.
-You can also download the news in MP3 format.
+- Langsam gesprochene Nachrichten or slowly spoken news in English (B2) is a great way of expanding your vocabulary and training your listening comprehension.
+You can download the news in MP3 format either from the DW website or from ITunes.

-- Sprachbar is a course for advanced students of German (C1-C2).
+- Sprachbar (momentarily only available from web archive) is a course for advanced students of German (C1-C2).
 By analysing latest headlines, idioms and specifics of German grammar, learners become familiar with the intricacies of the German language.
 For each video there is a full transcript in PDF format and an MP3 file that you can download.

-- Ich will Deutsch lernen is a portal of the German Ministry of Education and Research (BMBF) to support the integration of immigrants.
+- German courses at the VHS Lernportal are part of a free educational platform of the German Adult Education Association established with the aim to support the integration of immigrants.
 However, this great educational portal can also be used by non-residents.
 All German lessons (including more than 11,000 exercises) are free but you will need to register at their website to gain full access.
 Before you do so, preview the courses as a guest to see how you like them.
-The courses are suitable for beginners and intermediate students (levels A1-B1).
+The courses are suitable for beginners and intermediate students (levels A1-B2).

 - GCSE School German from BBC is a course for intermediate students of German to train their reading and listening comprehension, writing and grammar skills as well as their exam skills.